 3. Geode resin art coasters

-Create coasters for your coffee table that can be their own work of art!
-They are almost too pretty to use.
+Create coasters for your coffee table that can be their own work of art.
+They’re almost too pretty to use.

 4. Finish a photograph with resin

 How do you give a favorite photograph an extra shine?
-Finish it with a layer of epoxy!
+Finish it with a layer of clear epoxy.

 5. Dress up a wooden tray with resin